Every year at Christmas, my mother asks me what I want for a present, and each time I try to think of gifts that won’t weigh down my suitcase.

 3. Equipment upgrades

-Equipment upgrades can be anything from a cute reusable drink bottle to a fancy new camera.
+Equipment upgrades can be anything from a reusable coffee cup (like the one above from Spilt Mlk!) to a fancy new camera.
 Take note of what items your giftee already uses on their trips, and ask them whether they would be interested in a new and improved version.

 4. Consumable items